denten-books/plain-text/1-device.md

 certain means of recognizing that they were not at all, for that reason, true men."
 Also quoted in @dennett_can_2004, 297.

+[^ln2-fact]: See for example Osip Brik's "Against Creative Individualism" and Shklovksy's "On Authorship and Production" in @chuzhak_literatura_2000.

+[^ln2-herder]: Lubbock collapses somewhat the difference between painting and sculpture.
+See for example @herder_sculpture_2002.

 [^ln1-infinite]: A true universal Turing machine would require a tape that is infinitely long.
 See @turing_computable_1937, 249.